-Citations are used with more than just your Works Cited page.
-You need to cite the information within your paper and NoodleTools can help.
+Citations are used both with your Works Cited page and to cite the information within your paper.
+NoodleTools helps with both.

 Parenthetical (In-Text) references are used with MLA and APA.
-For each citation on your Sources list NoodleTools provides the in-text reference for that specific citation and style.
+NoodleTools provides an in-text reference for each citation on your Sources list.

 The pop-up "In-text Reference" window appears with information specific to the selected source.